draff1800/nodejs-express-mysql-demo/README.md

 # node-express-mysql-demo
-An API utilising Node.js and Express.
+A REST API utilising Node.js and Express.

 Interacts with a MySQL database and offers a range of GET, POST, PUT and DELETE endpoints.